 These lenses came in several sizes.
 The larger ones, referred to as 1st-Order, were used at seacoast sites where they needed to be seen at the greatest distance.
-Most Great Lake sites used mid-size, or 3rd-Order lenses.
-An “inbetween size”, called a “Third and a half” was also common at Great Lakes sites.
-Smaller, 5th and 6th-Order lenses were used on piers, breakwaters, and along our rivers.
+Most Great Lake sites used mid-size, 3rd or 4th Order lenses.
+An “in-between size”, called a “Third and a half” was later developed and was frequently used.
+Smaller 5th and 6th-Order lenses were used on piers, breakwaters, and along our rivers.
 Several firms in Paris, France, were the only ones making these lenses for many years, and thus most American lighthouses had/have French-made lenses.

 The left photo above shows the “Argand / Lewis” type lamp used before the advent of the Fresnel lenses.
 A polished reflector behind the lamp helped direct its light outward.
 Several to many of these, often hung in a chandelier arrangement were needed, particularly in major seacoast lights.
 The center photo is of a First Order “Fixed” (non-rotating) Fresnel lens.
 The rightmost photo shows a “Rotating” First Order lens with many “flash panels.”
 Note the center “bulls-eye” prism in each section.

 Some lenses were “fixed”, they did not turn.
 Those that rotated have circular “bulls-eye” lens sections, often as many as 24 of them, as does the lens from the Destruction Island, Washington, lighthouse, now in a museum, shown at the top of this page.
 As the lens rotated around the light source, and as each “bulls-eye” passed between the light and the eye of the viewer, it gave the appearance of a bright flash.
 The timing between apparent flashes would let a mariner know exactly which lighthouse he was viewing.
 All lighthouses have something different about the appearance of their lights – known as the lighthouse’s “characteristic.”
 Otherwise mariners would not know which one was which in the dark.
 Some blink, some flash, some are different colors, some change colors, some are just big and bright.

-Probably the most well known firm of French lens makers was HENRY-LEPAUTE (Le-Po-tay) of Paris.
+Probably the most well known firm of French lens makers was HENRY-LEPAUTE (Le-Pout) of Paris.
 Many sources consistently list this firm as Henry Lepaute, or as Henry LePaute, as if Henry were a first name and Lepaute a surname.
 This is incorrect.
 Augustin Michael Henry, whose family was a major clock making family in France, began to work with Augustin Fresnel in 1825, designing the clockworks that would power the revolving lenses for lighthouses.
 He continued working with the Fresnel brothers supplying clockworks and later the lenses themselves, and opened his own factory in 1838.
 Augustin Henry’s mother’s maiden name was Paute.
 Her brothers were the Royal clockmakers to the French King from the 1750s.
 In 1854, Henry requested and received permission to add his mother’s maiden name to his, changing his last name and that of the company to Henry-Lepaute, no doubt to further associate himself and his company with the prestigious name of the great clockwork company of the Pautes.
 There were probably more Lepaute lenses in American lighthouses than those of any of the other lens makers.

 The earliest prisms were made of lead crystal glass, but this was found to chip easily.
 Such chips are apparent on the thin edges of many surviving lenses.
 Sodium was added to the glass when it was made, and the new product was called “crown glass”.
 It has a slight greenish hue, but is much less likely to chip.

-Most of the major early manufacturers of Fresnel lenses were French firms, and thus the vast majority of such lenses installed in American lighthouses were made in France.
+As noted above, most of the major early manufacturers of Fresnel lenses were French firms, and thus the vast majority of such lenses installed in American lighthouses were made in France.
 An English firm by the name of CHANCE BROTHERS, of Birmingham, was making these lenses by the late 1850s, and displayed Fresnel lenses in 1867 at an Exposition in Paris.
 Almost all lenses in England, Ireland, Scotland, Wales, Canada, and other parts of the former British Empire were made by this firm.
 Chance Brothers lenses are found in some U.S. lighthouses, including Heceta Head in Oregon, pictured above.
 Wilhelm Weule also made these lenses in Germany – I’m not sure how early, nor if any were in use in the U.S. As lighthouses were found worldwide, there were most likely other makers in other countries.

-The top three photos above are of the manufacturer’s name as found on several lenses.
+The three photos above are of the manufacturer’s name as found on several lenses.
 From left to right they are BARBIER ET FENSTRE, CHANCE BROTHERS (the major English lens maker), and HENRY-LEPAUTE.

 The name of the lens maker was often also found on a fancy plaque affixed to the pedestal of a “fixed” lens, or somewhere on the clockwork housing for a rotating one.